 Come and follow me on Pinterest for more money saving hints and frugal tips!

-So this first set of ideas is a list of hobbies that can make money online, so just you, your computer/phone and your hobby.
+So this first set of ideas is a list of frugal hobbies that make money online, so just you, your computer/phone and your hobby.

 You won’t need a separate craft room, a ton of supplies or even have to leave the house to earn money.

-These are perfect hobbies that can make money for stay at home mums, or anyone else who needs or wants to be at home.
+These are perfect hobbies that can make money for stay at home moms, or anyone else who needs or wants to be at home.

 Entering competitions can be a great way to receive gifts and money.
 If you enter just one or two a week then your chances can be quite slim in terms of winning.